P.F. Chang's Kung Pao Chicken (Copycat Recipe)

 1. Cut the chicken.
 Remove the tenderloin from the breast and set it aside (you can include it in this recipe or save it).
 Trim any fat or tendon, then place your hand flat on the breast and make a horizontal cut to split it into two thinner pieces.
 Cut each piece lengthwise into 1-inch strips, then crosswise into 1-inch cubes.

 2. Make the alkaline soy marinade and brine the chicken.
 Combine 1 cup of water with ½ teaspoon of baking soda and stir until dissolved.
 Add 1 tablespoon of soy sauce.
 Pour the brine over the cubed chicken and refrigerate for at least 2 hours.
-P.F.
-Chang’s brines their chicken for a full 24 hours, and longer marination does improve both texture and flavor.
+A full 24-hour brine gives the best results, and longer marination does improve both texture and flavor.

 3. Make the Kung Pao sauce.
 Add ¼ cup of water, ¼ teaspoon of chicken bouillon base, and 6½ tablespoons of sugar to a small pot over medium heat.
 Whisk until the sugar is completely dissolved.
 Then add ¾ cup plus 1 tablespoon of light soy sauce, 2 tablespoons plus 1 teaspoon of mushroom dark soy sauce, 3 tablespoons of white vinegar, 3 tablespoons of rice wine, and 1 teaspoon of oyster sauce.
 Whisk until everything is incorporated and turn off the heat.
 Stir in 1 teaspoon of finely minced green onion.
 This recipe makes 8 servings of sauce because the small amounts of some ingredients make it difficult to scale down.
 The extra stores well in the fridge for a few weeks.